srdjanmarjanovic/laravelremote/BUILD_PLAN.md

 - `PositionExpiringNotification` - to HR (7 days before)
 - `PositionExpiredNotification` - to HR
 - `WelcomeNotification` - to new users
+- `PositionPublishedNotification` - to Admin (when HR completes payment)
+- `PositionUpgradedNotification` - to Admin (when HR upgrades tier: Regular→Featured, Regular→Top, Featured→Top)

 **In-App Notifications:**
 - Notification bell component in header